hollyschinsky/spotify-browser/module9.md

 ### Debugging Apps Running in PhoneGap Developer App
-Check out this detailed guide in our [PhoneGap Docs]( http://docs.phonegap.com/references/developer-app/debugging/) of how to debug your apps using weinre:
+> Check out this detailed guide in our [PhoneGap Docs]( http://docs.phonegap.com/references/developer-app/debugging/) of how to debug your apps using Weinre

 ### Additional Debugging Resources:
 - [GapDebug](https://www.genuitec.com/products/gapdebug/)